qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 2 - Two-Qubit-Randomized-Benchmarking/README.md

 ```

 ### Under the Hood: Clifford Sequence Generation
-In order to both efficiently generate random two-qubit clifford sequences with recovery and use minimal OPX resources within the compiled program, each Clifford is decomposed into two of 736 possible **commands**.
-These are further decomposed into single-qubit PhasedXZ gates and two-qubit gates.
+In order to both efficiently generate random two-qubit clifford sequences with recovery and use minimal OPX resources within the compiled program, each Clifford is decomposed into two of 736 possible "commands".
+A command is an abstraction of gates which serves as a middle-ground between two-qubit Cliffords (too many to pre-load onto the OPX) and singular gates.
+A command is composed of single-qubit PhasedXZ gates and two-qubit gates.
 Each command is pre-baked as a pulse, loaded onto the OPX, and can be addressed according to its "command id", which is an index from 0 to 735.
 Thus, when a random sequence is generated, it is streamed as input into the OPX as *2 x (circuit_depth + 1)* command IDs.
+Once the program receives the input stream, it is fed into a loop of switch cases, which play the pulse corresponding to the command ID.

-Since this method leaves the generation of the sequence rather opaque, we have added methods which expose the breakdown of the randomly generated sequences:
+Since this method hides the details of how the sequences are generated, we have added methods which expose the breakdown of the randomly generated sequences:
 1. `rb.save_sequences_to_file(...)`: Saves which commands (and thus, gates) were used to construct each random sequence.
-2. `rb.verify_sequences()`: Saves which commands (and thus, gates) were used to construct each random sequence.
+2. `rb.verify_sequences()`: Simulates the application of each unitary in the random sequence on the |00> two-qubit state, and asserts that it recovers to |00> at the end.
 3. `rb.save_command_mapping_to_file(...)`: Records which gates were baked into a pulse to build each command.

 ### Comment on the Runtime